8 Momentum equation

 Accordingly, in this case too, friction destroys kinetic energy.

 Both observations can also be generalized to the three-dimensional compressible case.
-To do this, one starts again with a wind field of the form Eq.
+To this end, one again starts from a wind field of the form Eq.
 (8.72), but this time with the additional condition $\mathbf{u}\cdot\mathbf{k} = 0$.
 This implies

 \[ \begin{align} \nabla\cdot\mathbf{v} = \mathbf{k}\cdot\mathbf{u}\cos\left(\mathbf{k}\cdot\mathbf{r}\right) = 0. \end{align} \]